project-evolve-listserve/home/_questions/anyq.md

 comments: True
 ---
 -----
+<p>Why hasn't growth been sustained?
+Is it something people don't like about it?
+Why do people unsubscribe?</p>-----
 <p>How do we get more people involved and excited about Listserve?
 How do we promote creative daily emails?</p>-----
 <p>How are people chosen to 'win' the Listserve?</p>-----
 <p>25,000 people doing one thing can have a significant value to a cause. </p>-----